Our guide to

 Your very own Out of Africa.

-A Kenya safari holds onto the fascination and Out of Africa romance from its colonial days.
+Kenya safaris hold onto the fascination and Out of Africa romance from its colonial days.

 The word safari means ‘journey’ in Swahili, one of Kenya’s local languages and a visit to this beautiful country is indeed that.